xencon/aixcl/README.md

 **Benefits:**

-- User AI Tooling: Write and edit code directly, receive context-aware suggestions, and train your own models.
+- Tooling: Write and edit code directly, receive context-aware suggestions, and train your own models.
 - Actionable AI: Access pre-trained models for various tasks and customize them for your needs.
-- AI Code Suggest: Autocomplete your code and receive debugging insights.
+- Code Suggest: Autocomplete your code and receive debugging insights.
 - GitHub AI: Improve code readability and maintainability.

 ### Technology Stack